Free Car Insurance Comparison

-We translated all of this information into one Total Score, and the worst states received the lowest scores.
+We translated all of this information into one Total Score, with the worst states receiving the lowest scores.

-For example, the state with the worst rating for Careless Driving (highest percentage of Careless Driving-related fatal crashes), Florida, earned just 1 point in this category, and the state with the lowest percentage, North Dakota, received a score of 51 (the District of Columbia is included in these rankings).
-The lower the score, the worse the state’s driver ranking.
+For example, North Dakota, the state with the worst rating for Drunk Driving — or the highest percentage of fatal crashes due to Drunk Driving — earned just one point in this category.
+Utah, the state with the lowest percentage, received a score of 51.

 Ten States with the Worst Drivers: